 And that customer base isn’t getting any younger.
 Or larger.

 The high-end press doesn’t get a pass here either.

-While there has been positive change over the past few years thanks to the growing influence of YouTube, Facebook, and Instagram, the reality is that the press is still too focused on the portion of the industry that has zero chance of growing the base.
+While there have been positive changes over the past few years thanks to the growing influence of YouTube, Facebook, and Instagram, the reality is that the press is still too focused on the portion of the industry that has zero chance of growing the base.

 How do I know this?